ryofurue/ctwmodes/README.md

 plus the external module for the new scheme.

-After comparing this with results from the Brink & Champan code, we decided the new scheme is much better and there is no point in providing the original scheme.
+After comparing this with results from the Brink & Champan code, we decided the new scheme (ver.007) is much better then 006b and there is no point in providing the original scheme.

 When we created version 007 to be published as 0.7.0, we included the module in the source file of `ctwmodes.f90`